zuazo/chef-handler-sns/README.md

 <% end -%>
 ```

-See the [subject](#subject) documentation for more details on the variables accesible inside the template.
+See the [subject](#subject) documentation for more details on the variables accessible inside the template.

 ## IAM Role Credentials from Ohai